cstkennedy/Phase-3-Brainstorming-Web-Analysis/README.md

      - read a short piece of data from a hardcoded string in a unit test.

   2. There are quite a few missing methods.
-However, the only classes we need to add are `Exception`s and a driver class to wrap:
+However, the only classes we need to add are `Exception`s, utility classes (e.g., for path normalization), and a driver class to wrap:

      ```java
      public static void main(String... args)